Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNN Architecture Refinement

-The prior idea first comes from JKNet~\cite{xu2018representation} which flexibly captures better structure-aware representation with different neighborhood ranges under the homophily setting.
-Due to the more complex structural topology in heterophilic graphs, H2GCN~\cite{h2gcn_zhu2020beyond} is inspired to concatenate the node representations from all previous layers and learn heterophilic node features at the final layer distinctly.
-Compared with H2GCN using all previous intermediate representations, GCNII~\cite{chen2020simple} only integrates the first layer's node embedding at each layer with the initial residual connection.
+where $\alpha$ is a hyperparameter that maintains a balance between the node embedding of the first layer and the representation of the current layer.

 Instead of using the simple concatenation operation, GPR-GNN~\cite{chien2020adaptive} further assigns learnable weights to combine the representations of each layer adaptively via the Generalized PageRank (GPR) technique.
+PowerEmbed~\cite{huang2022local} employs an inception network to learn the rich representations that interpolate from local message-passing features to global spectral information.
 Hence, inter-layer combination methods are able to conduct topological feature exploration and benefit from informative multi-round propagation, making node features of heterophilic graphs distinguishable.